huriyilmaz/visualstudio-docs.tr-tr/docs/ide/reference/watch-command.md

 ## <a name="remarks"></a>Açıklamalar

-`index`Bir tamsayı olmalıdır.
-Geçerli değerler 1, 2, 3 veya 4 ' dir.
+bir `index` tamsayı olmalıdır.
+Geçerli değerler 1, 2, 3 veya 4'tir.

 ## <a name="example"></a>Örnek